Skrallexxx/SimpleOres-2/README.txt

 Version 1.0.2
--Core:
+Core:
 -Fusion Furnace is now an optional plugin.
 Added far better plugin support.
 -Fixed a localisation bug (there were 2 sections for bow tooltips) -Added coal blocks to the fuel list for Mythril and Onyx Furnaces.
 -Fixed the fatal onyx door bug.
 -I have re-done most of the textures, including alloy textures, to be a bit more consistent.
 -The new Plugin API includes support for adding blocks, items, tools, armor and loot.

--Fusion Furnace Plugin:
+Fusion Furnace Plugin:
 -Fusion Furnace now gives experience when you create a chunk.
 -Added coal blocks to the fuel list for the Fusion Furnace.
 -Small and medium chunks now craft into a large chunk.
 The large chunk can then be smelted into an ingot.
 -Reduced smelting time by 25% (because you have to smelt it in a regular furnace again, which adds that 25% 	back on :P) -Changed the enchantability of the alloys.
 They are now 6, 28 and 11 for bronze, thyrium and sinisite 	respectively.
 -Other plugins can add recipes to the Fusion Furnace.

 Version 1.0.1
 -Fixed tin smelting recipe.